Patricia E. Paetow High School

-Patricia E. Paetow High School (PHS) is a senior high school in unincorporated Harris County, Texas, in Greater Katy.
+Patricia E. Paetow High School is a senior high school in unincorporated Harris County, Texas, in Greater Katy.
 It is a part of the Katy Independent School District.

 The school opened in August 2017 to 9th and 10th grade students, relieving Katy High School and Morton Ranch High School.
 The more than 635000 sqft building, with a capacity of 3,000, has three stories.
 On December 17, 2020, Paetow’s football team had their season cut short due to Covid-19 Outbreak.
-On December 17, 2021, Paetow won the UIL Football Conference 5A Division 1 State Championship.
+On December 17, 2021, Paetow won the UIL Football Conference 5A Division 1 State Championship under former Katy High School assistant coach B.J.
+Gotte, who promptly left after the season for the head coaching position at Pearland High School.